nmpowell/carbon-intensity-forecast-tracking/README.md

 ### Number of forecasts

-- 48 * 2 = 96, plus the 0th so 97.
-- I think some data is published more than 48 hours in advance.
-I wonder when values stop being updated?

-Q: when do the forecasts _stop_ getting updated?
-A: look at data/2023-03-10T1200Z.json.
-At position 0, this has:
-    "from": "2023-03-10T11:30Z",
-    "to": "2023-03-10T12:00Z",

 - I might need to add 1 minute to the inspect datetime before querying the endpoint (done).

-- It looks as though you can look a little further ahead than 48 hours - let's not worry about that too much.

-- I've disabled the "latest" schedule and added a "t-3hr" schedule which starts the download at now() minus 3 hours.
-This should give us 5-6 timepoints after the forecasted time, recorded/downloaded 5-6 times, so we can see whether they ever change.

 ## Plots